Unauthorized Employment | USCIS Consequences & I-485 Denial

 Ineligibility to Extend or Change Status

-If you are on a work or student visa and you are considering changing or extending your status someday, engaging in unlawful work may just jeopardize that goal.
+If you are on a work or student visa and are considering changing or extending your status, engaging in unlawful work may jeopardize that goal.
 According to immigration law, a foreign national must abide by the terms of his status, one of which is compliance with labor laws.
 Violating this makes you ineligible to change or adjust your status.

 Inadmissibility Grounds for Future Entry

-Engaging in unauthorized employment could lead to a cancellation of your visa.
-And, if you want to reapply in the future, the record will stand against you.
+Engaging in unauthorized employment could lead to the cancellation of your visa.
+Especially if you want to reapply in the future, this record will stay and pop up during background checks.

 Ineligibility for Status Adjustment